mavengences/Root_Driver_Data/README.md

 assert hours_calculator("23:30")==23.5

 ```
-The trip parse function below will parse the trip data and append to the corresponding JSON hash maps created above
+The trip parse function below will parse the trip data and append to the corresponding JSON hash maps created above.
+It will also call the "hours Calculator" function to help with time/trip length calculations.
 ```

 def trip_parse(trip_string, output_dict):